Lesson 1: Get Shaking!

 Classroom Preparation:

-- Ensure that your Raspberry Shake is set up and connected to the internet.
+- Ensure your Raspberry Shake is ready and connected to the internet (setup instructions

 - Print student reading materials (optional)